-Elaborations under the project on connecting NSTC and ground stations in Moldovass in a common network with connection to ROSA and ESA will be available to researchers in international cooperation partnerships in the field of space technologies.
-The project is part of provisions of the Grant Agreement Nr.
-2014 / 346-992 of 24.9.2014 of the European Commission Financial support for Moldova's participation in the European Union's research and innovation Framework Programme HORIZON 2020.

-Connection of NSTC and of the network of ground stations in Moldova to the Global Network GENSO (Global Educational Network for Satellite Operations) provides premises for expanding international cooperation in the field of satellite technologies, particularly with ROSA, that will stimulate the development of educational projects in the field by involving undergraduate, postgraduate and doctoral students, and young researchers.
+Elaborations under the project on connecting NSTC and ground stations in Moldova in a common network with connection to ROSA and ESA will be available to researchers in international cooperation partnerships in the field of space technologies and connection of NSTC and of the network of ground stations in Moldova to the Global Educational Network for Satellite Operations, that provides premises for expanding international cooperation in the field of satellite technologies, particularly with ROSA, that will stimulate the development of educational projects in the field by involving undergraduate, postgraduate and doctoral students, and young researchers.
 At the same time, new prospects will open for widening the diapason of interdisciplinary investigations and development of new space products and technologies.
 This will create a secure foundation for expanding cooperation internationally.